Blosc/python-blosc/ANNOUNCE.rst

 python-blosc is in PyPI repository, so installing it is easy:

-$ pip install -U blosc  # yes, you should omit the blosc- prefix
+$ pip install -U blosc  # yes, you should omit the python- prefix

 Download sources